 Behavior with children:

-We don’t know if Wilma has had any experience with children but she's a real sweetheart and very at ease around kids.
-She can be a little sensitive occasionally so we prefer a home without toddlers.
-Please keep in mind that since we will adopt her to a home with Fred, two big dogs may not be the best idea for small children.
-She and Fred love to roughhouse and run around full speed in the yard.
+Please keep in mind that since we will adopt Wilma to a home with Fred, two big dogs may not be the best idea for small children.
+She and Fred love to roughhouse and run around full speed in the yard together.

 Behavior with other dogs: